swati-204/Swati/README.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile!!!!
-# Hello, I'm [Swati Kanwar]!
+ Hello, I'm Swati Kanwar!

-### 👨‍🎓 About Me
+### About Me
 I’m a passionate tech student in  with a strong interest in [Web development].
 Currently pursuing my [MCA].
 I’m constantly learning and building projects to expand my skills and contribute to meaningful work.

-- 👨‍💻 Actively contributing to open-source projects and participating in coding challenges
+- Actively contributing to open-source projects and participating in coding challenges

 ### 🏆 Achievements
 - **Postman API Fundamentals Badge** – Completed the Postman API challenge with certification